Astrophysical X-ray source: Comet detection

 Comet Lulin was passing through the constellation Libra when Swift imaged it on 28 January 2009.
 This image merges data acquired by Swift's Ultraviolet/Optical Telescope (blue and green) and X-Ray Telescope (red).
 At the time of the observation, the comet was 99.5 million miles from Earth and 115.3 million miles from the Sun.

-NASA's Swift Gamma-Ray Burst Mission satellite was monitoring Comet Lulin as it closed to 63 Gm of Earth.
+NASA's Swift Gamma-Ray Burst Mission satellite was monitoring Comet Lulin as it closed to 63 million km of Earth.
 For the first time, astronomers can see simultaneous UV and X-ray images of a comet.
 "The solar wind – a fast-moving stream of particles from the sun – interacts with the comet's broader cloud of atoms.
 This causes the solar wind to light up with X-rays, and that's what Swift's XRT sees", said Stefan Immler, of the Goddard Space Flight Center.
 This interaction, called charge exchange, results in X-rays from most comets when they pass within about three times Earth's distance from the sun.
 Because Lulin is so active, its atomic cloud is especially dense.
 As a result, the X-ray-emitting region extends far sunward of the comet.